| |

 Actually, for that time period Army Basic Training wasn't so tough, especially

-when compared against Marine Boot Camp.
+when compared against Marine Corps Boot Camp.
 The M1 Garand rifle was still

 the infantryman's weapon of the time, and I lived with that weapon for

-8 weeks.
-I qualified for a Sharpshooter badge, which was pretty good for a kid from
+8+ weeks.
+At the rifle range I qualified for a Sharpshooter badge, which was pretty good for a kid from

 a metropolitan area who had never fired a weapon before.